 Each clinical rotation is an 8-week minimester.
-Clinic days are Monday through Wednesday, every other Thursday will be clinic report.
+Clinic days are Monday through Wednesday, clinic report will be scheduled during your clinical days, you will log in on those days to chat as a class via Teams or Zoom.
 All rotations are 8.5 hours and performed on day shift.
 This includes a 30-minute lunch.

 Shifts can start between 0600 - 0800.
 Clinic hours may vary slightly due to individual laboratory schedule and workflow.
+Some hospitals require 2nd shift hours.